Geriatric Emergency Management Network (GEM)

 Older adults represent as many as 30% of the patients seen in Emergency Departments, more than any other age group.
 Illness complexity, hospital admission rates, lengths of stay and risk of functional decline are also highest for older adults.
 Indeed, emergency department visits are often sentinel events for older adults, threatening loss of independence, health and wellbeing.
 By providing specialized frailty friendly services in Emergency Departments, decline and loss of independence can often be prevented or postponed and repeat ED visits can be minimized.

-How do GEM nurses differ from other ED nurses?
+How do GEM teams differ from other ED staff?

 The use of a routine standardized risk screen is encouraged for all older adults who come to emergency departments.
-Scores on the risk screen completed during primary assessment will indicate the need for a referral to the GEM nurse.
-Paramedic and ED staff can also ask GEM nurses to see older adults when they have an intuition or “gut feeling” that the GEM nurse could help even if a risk screen score is not high.
-Older adults and their family members might also ask for the GEM nurse to become involved.
+Scores on the risk screen completed during primary assessment will indicate the need for a referral to the GEM team.
+Paramedic and ED staff can also ask GEM team to see older adults when they have an intuition or “gut feeling” that the GEM team could help even if a risk screen score is not high.
+Older adults and their family members might also ask for the GEM team to become involved.
 Steps in emergency department patient flow and triggers of GEM referral

 What is the GEM Network?

-The Geriatric Emergency Management nursing network links nurses providing specialized frailty focused nursing services in many of the province’s emergency departments.
-It comprises 130 nurses in 60 emergency departments across Ontario lending their expertise to achieve better health outcomes for older adults living with or at risk of frailty.
+The Geriatric Emergency Management Program network links nurses and other members of the interprofessional team providing specialized frailty focused healthcare services in many of the province’s emergency departments.
+It comprises specially trained staff located in emergency departments across Ontario who lend their expertise to achieve better health outcomes for older adults living with or at risk of frailty.

-Who can I call to find out more about the GEM initiative in Ontario?
+Who can I call to find out more about GEM Programs in Ontario?

 Please contact: info@rgpo.ca